zhen-ke/qi-support/README.md

 ## 🌐 English

-Welcome to the official support and feedback repository for **Qi (棊)**, a high-performance native macOS Go (Weiqi / Baduk) AI review and play application.
+Welcome to the official support and feedback repository for **Qi (氣)**, a high-performance native macOS Go (Weiqi / Baduk) AI review and play application.

 If you encounter any issues, find bugs, or have feature requests, please feel free to submit an issue or contact us.